-- 1) Patient must be assessed on individual case by case basis. - 2) The vaccination status of the patient being admitted should also be taken into consideration.
-Whilst this may be considered in the risk assessment, it is important to note that under the current NHS advice, there is a chance people might still get or spread COVID-19 even if they have had different doses of the vaccine due to the different variants rising.
-All the IPC precautions must still be followed regardless.
-Patient with no COVID-19 vaccination (or no previous infection) must not be admitted to a ward with an on-going outbreak. - 3) Risk assessment must consider any underlying health conditions and comorbidities (chronic and acute) of the patient being admitted to ensure they are not clinically extremely vulnerable (Refer to UKSHA definition) https://www.nhs.uk/conditions/coronavirus-covid-19/people-at-higher-risk/who-is-at-high-risk-from-coronavirus-clinically-extremely-vulnerable - 4) The health status of patients on admitting ward i.e. acuity, number of confirmed cases, and their cooperation with care in isolation.
-(If needed) - 5) Environmental limitations (availability of en-suite facilities, equipment, etc.) - 6) Staffing levels and competency. - 7) Risk of delaying the admission - 8) If risk assessment determines that admission to the outbreak ward is not recommended and not in the patient's best interest, but they still require a bed then use the formal escalation procedure via the on-call manager.
+- 1) Patient must be assessed on an individual case-by-case basis. - 2) The vaccination status of the patient being admitted should also be taken into consideration.
+Whilst this may be considered in the risk assessment, it is important to note that under the current NHS advice, there is a chance people might still get or spread COVID-19/Influenza even if they have had different doses of the vaccine due to the different variants rising/individual immune responses to vaccines.
+All IPC precautions must still be followed regardless.
+Patient with no COVID-19/Influenza vaccination (or no previous infection) must not be admitted to a Ward with an on-going outbreak.

+- 3) Risk assessment must consider any underlying health conditions and comorbidities (chronic and acute) of the patient being admitted to ensure they are not clinically extremely vulnerable (Refer to UKSHA definition) - 4) The health status of patients on admitting Wards i.e. acuity, number of confirmed cases, and their cooperation with care in isolation (if needed) - 5) Environmental limitations (e.g. availability of en-suite facilities, equipment etc.) - 6) Risks of delaying the admission - 7) If risk assessment determines that admission to the outbreak Ward is not recommended and not in the patient's best interest, but they still require a bed then use the formal escalation procedure via the on-call manager.

-Admission agreed;
+Admission agreed

-If the outcome of the risk assessment determines that admission to the outbreak/affected ward is in the patient's best interest and outweighs the risk of exposure to infection, the following must be considered to help minimise the risk;
+If the outcome of the risk assessment determines that admission to the outbreak/affected Ward is in the patient's best interest and outweighs the risk of exposure to infection, the following must be considered to help minimise the risk:

-- 1) The new patients should be admitted into an en-suite bedroom (please note Hackney do not have en-suite rooms but may have beds please discuss this with the DSN and local Senior Nurses).
-Admission swabs should only be taken if the patient is symptomatic.
-(Both LFT and PCR must be obtained). - 2) Only if symptomatic, the patient has to remain care in isolation until their PCR results are available.
-Please discuss with IPC if needed. - 3) If symptomatic, should the patient need to leave their room, encourage them to wear surgical face masks and perform hand hygiene before leaving and returning to their rooms.
+- 1) The new patient should be admitted to en-suite bedrooms where possible (please note Hackney do not have en-suite rooms but may have beds please discuss this with the DSN and local Senior Nurses). - 2a) Admission LFD swabs should only be taken if the patient is symptomatic for COVID-19 - 2b) PCR swabs should only be taken for patient/s who are suspected to have Influenza - 2) If symptomatic, should the patient need to leave their room, encourage them to wear surgical face masks and perform hand hygiene before leaving and returning to their rooms.

-Once a decision to admit has occurred then a message confirming the decision needs to go to the IPC email address: elft.infectioncontrol@nhs.net with the patients name and RiO number and the admission ward.
-The number of these admissions can be reviewed as appropriate in the Silver Group, specific clarity or information on cases would need to be obtained from the Lead Nurses as required and appropriate.
+Once a decision to admit has occurred then a message confirming the decision needs to go to the IPC email address elft.infectioncontrol@nhs.net with the patient's name, RiO number and the admission ward.

-Appendix 20 - Root Cause Analysis Investigations of Hospital onset COVID-19 Infections Flowchart
+Appendix 14 - Root Cause Analysis Investigations of Hospital onset COVID-19 Infections Flowchart

-COVID-19 positive case is identified on a ward (check date of admission and specimen date to determine if HOCI definition is met as below
+COVID-19 positive case is identified on a ward (check date of admission and specimen date to determine if HOCI definition is met as below)

 IPC nurse to send a notification email to department (ward manger, matron and borough lead nurse) and request a date for RCA meeting.
-Attached the RCA template to this email.
+Attach the RCA template to this email.
 RCA to be completed within 2 weeks of notification